suryart/dynamic_configuration/README.markdown

 ### Basics

-You create a settings group by simply creating a file somewhere in the options directory, to see how it works, create options/main.rb and define a single setting in it:
+You create a settings group by creating a file somewhere in the options directory, to see how it works, create options/main.rb and define a single setting in it: